Redirects Not Working After Deploy: 6 Causes + curl Fix

 1. The rule file isn’t in the build output

-How to spot it: After npm run build, run ls dist/ or ls .vercel/output/ and confirm _redirects or config.json is really there.
-On Vercel you can also open a deployment → “Source” tab and search the filename.
+How to spot it: after npm run build, run ls dist/ (or ls .vercel/output/) and confirm _redirects or the Vercel config.json is really there.
+On Vercel you can also open a deployment → Source tab and search for the filename in the built output.

 2. An earlier catch-all rule wins